oneeve8/kobble-data/content/videonarrativehowto.md

 Cut, copy, move and delete Items
 And how to retrieve a lost item from your GitHub Repo

-Use productivity features on the iPad as they relate to using Kobble,
+You will also learn how to use multi tasking productivity features on the iPad as they relate to using Kobble.

 And you will learn how to:
 Drag items and links from the web to Kobble,